jiidata-science/jiidata-science.github.io/_posts/2018-08-23-Exploring IMDb's Most Featured Actors.md

 # ============================ WORK-IN-PROGRESS

-# INTRO
+## Introduction & Purpose

 So here it is...my first data science article (hopefully not my last).
 I decided to kick-off my series with a look at IMDb's film and cast listings, to identify which actors feature in the most top rated movies; to find out for myself who the 'real' movie stars are?
+This article includes as selection of Python code-blocks aswell as visualisations that help us to explore and understand the data.

 So why have I chosen to explore this relatively random topic?
 Primarily, I wanted to demonstrate the use of web scraping technology to collect data that isn't otherwise readily available in the desired format.
 The second reason was merely because I enjoy watching movies...hardly a unique interest.